-- (a) a minimum of one day and a maximum of one year; and - (b) if there is a regular cycle to the consumption of electricity or Gas on the Site, an integer multiple of the period of the respective cycle.
+- (a) a minimum of one day and a maximum of one year; and - (b) if there is a regular cycle to the consumption of energy on the Site, an integer multiple of the period of the respective cycle.

-Step (2) Determine Electricity Savings, or Gas Savings, or both, by completing Steps (2A) to (2E) for each energy source, and for each time period $T_a$ by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates by repeating Steps (2C) to (3) for each energy source for each such period.
+Step (2) Determine Energy Savings by completing Steps (2A) to (2E) for each Eligible Fuel, and for each time period $T_a$ by reference to which the Accredited Certificate Provider seeks to create Energy Savings Certificates by repeating Steps (2C) to (3) for each Eligible Fuel for each such period.